WINDHAM TOWNSHIP VOLUNTEER FIRE COMPANY HISTORY

 In the summer of 1972 a new Dodge truck chassis was purchased for use as a tanker, utilizing a 1300 gallon tank previously acquired.
 This Dodge chassis purchase was made possible by members who personally signed the loan agreement to buy the truck.

 On May 11, 1977, the Sayre Borough Council accepted our bid for $4,011.00 for the 1956 American LaFrance crusader pumper fire truck.
 This was the old Milltown fire truck.
-It was replaced in the early 80s with a 1979 Pierce engine, which is still in use.
+It was replaced in the early 80s with a 1979 Pierce engine.